Onit Documentation

 Building Your First App

-No matter what type of business problems you are ultimately aiming to solve with Onit, you’ll always start by creating a basic App.
+No matter what type of business problem you ultimately aim to solve with Onit, you’ll always start by creating a basic App.

 To do so, you’ll run through a simple Wizard, which will prompt you to create your App’s most fundamental components: its name, Fields, Roles, and Phases (among other things).
 Once you complete the Wizard, your new App will be created.

-In this tutorial, we’ll walk through the process of creating a brand new App from scratch using the Wizard.
-We’ll take you step-by-step through the process of launching the Wizard and moving through its screens.
-Along the way, we’ll highlight the Wizard’s most important settings and configuration options.
+In this tutorial, we’ll walk you through creating a brand new App from scratch using the Wizard.
+We’ll take you step-by-step through launching the Wizard and moving through its screens, highlighting its most important settings and configuration options.

 Basic vs. Advanced Configuration